material-components/material-components-web/docs/authoring-components.md

 To demonstrate this approach, we will build a **red-blue toggle**, very simple toggle button that toggles between a red background with blue text, and vice versa.
-While not a Material Design component, it demonstrates the concepts of how to think about building for MDC-Web.
+While not a Material Design component, it demonstrates the concepts of how to think about building for MDC Web.

 ### Start with a simple component prototype